daq-tools/kotori/doc/source/applications/index.rst

 Applications
 ############

-Some example showcases where Kotori and associated infrastructure is used in production telemetry systems.
+Some example showcases where the system is used for data acquisition and -visualization.

 ----